REHA 3014 Musculoskeletal Physiotherapy

 Coordinator Daniel Thomson Opens in new window

-Description This unit focuses on client assessment and treatment using manual physiotherapy techniques.
+Description This subject focuses on client assessment and treatment using manual physiotherapy techniques.
 An emphasis is placed on diagnostic reasoning and evaluation, understanding the implications of pathology in a physiotherapy context, prioritising problems and integrating manual therapy with other physiotherapy treatments.
 This requires strong communication skills, ethical and professional behaviour and an appreciation of interprofessional care.

 School Health Sciences